 Collaborative publishing is the best option for the author who is willing to do some further work and financing on his or her title.
 GM Books is an established, respected producer of over 500 titles including Witness to War: Images of the Persian Gulf War which won a Pulitzer Prize for our client the Los Angeles Times.
 We at GM Books are expert hand-holders for first-time authors and an alternative for experienced writers who have become disillusioned with the traditional publishing system.
 In contrast to major publishing houses that can take 18 months to publish your book, we can transform your manuscript into a book in approximately 3 months.
 Your association with GM Books becomes a harmonious relationship as opposed to an impersonal business transaction.

 You can rely on our reputation for performance of the highest caliber.
 Our services include copy editing, book and cover design, book packaging, color separations and pre-press, small or large press runs, custom book binding, internet marketing, mailing and fulfillment.
 We can provide a degree of marketing expertise.
 We also have long-standing relationships with local and regional printers.
-Through the services of our Hong Kong office we can print your book offshore saving up to 20% over U.S. production.

 There will be an initial fee for reading your manuscript, whether or not we mutually decide to publish.
 The author provides us with a clean, double-spaced, fully edited and proof read manuscript on computer disk and invests in the book’s production and printing.
 The author needs to assist in defining his or her market.
 A list of names of experts in your field or subject who can be helpful in promoting your book is an asset.
 The author should determine interest groups or organizations where guest appearances can be made.
 The author can research names and addresses of those who should receive promotional literature or press releases.
 A book in print opens doors that could not be opened any other way.
 A book can get you on talk radio and TV, plus speaking tours.
 Researching these contacts is vital for the success of your book.
 As a result of a book in print, there are many situations where you can be called upon as an expert in your field.
 An English language version of your book puts you in a position to sell foreign translation rights.
 We have found that each book succeeds to the degree of effort the author puts forth on his or her own behalf.
 Co-publishing means working in tandem, not just subsidizing production.